Learn more about price differences between brand and generic drugs

 Avoid alcohol.
 Heavy drinking can increase your risk of stomach bleeding.

-If you are taking aspirin to prevent heart attack or stroke, avoid also taking ibuprofen (Advil, Motrin).
+Avoid taking ibuprofen if you take aspirin to prevent stroke or heart attack.
 Ibuprofen can make aspirin less effective in protecting your heart and blood vessels.
-If you must use both medications, ask your doctor how far apart your doses should be.
+Ask your doctor how far apart your doses should be.

 Ask a doctor or pharmacist before using other medicines for pain, fever, swelling, or cold/flu symptoms.
 They may contain ingredients similar to aspirin (such as magnesium salicylate, ibuprofen, ketoprofen, or naproxen).